 Toxoplasma gondii is the causative agent of the disease known as toxoplasmosis.
-The parasite was first discovered by Charles Nicolle and Louis Manceaux in 1908 while working with the rodent Ctenodactylus gundi.
+The parasite was first discovered by Charles Nicolle and Louis Manceaux in 1908.
 They initially named the parasite Leishmania gondii thinking that it belonged to the Leishmania genus.
 However, once they realized they discovered a new organism, they named it Toxoplasma gondii, from the Greek toxo, meaning arc or bow, and plasma, meaning something that is shaped or molded.
 The parasite’s definitive host is the cat in which T. gondii can sexually reproduce.

 In this blog, I have combined my final three weeks in Microbiology.
 These last weeks mostly consisted of myself working on practice exams, as well as my final practical and theory exam.
 Additionally, I began working on my Clinical Project and started the testing process.
 However, I will highlight a few items performed over these last few weeks that have not been previously mentioned.
 Continue reading